adamfowleruk/mljs/planning.md

 Targets for 1.1 (Nov 2013)
  - App Builder to MLJS+Roxy automated conversion
+  - Point at Roxy generated App Builder download / local file system copy of appbuilder folder
+  - Copy over rest extensions as required
+  - Support pure REST and hybrid modes for app generation
+  - Generate standard "/" page and register as workplace page JSON editable by admin account
+   - Layout thinthick | thinthick1chart | thinthick2chart
+   - Widget assignment and default config
+  - Copy over search options (and thus facet info) - from the db?
+  - Facet display names from JSON config file
+  - REST request re-writer to point to Workplace page (mljs-workplace.html.xqy), pass on other requests to REST API
+  - Document preview page (may apply XSLT) on /view?uri= - check the appbuilder URL for this
  - DONE Other cool things we could do with MarkLogic
   - DONE SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
   - Alerting with triples (+drawbacks - document level, not triple level)
+  - Widgets: InfoBox based on common name of search via updateResults (or updateQuery?) - Matt W
+  - Widgets: Potentially of interest.
+Spelling correction and/or thesaurus lookup of search query word(s), then use those for subject lookup - Matt W
  - PROV-O ontology support
   - hide by default, show provenance button to view provenance and interrelationship of entities
   - requires node diagram for viewing effectively (use PROV-O diagram shapes/colours?
 Over-Time view?)